 How do you get to Machu Picchu?

 Most people access the site from the city of Cusco, which is an hour and a half flight from Lima, the capital of Peru.
-Cusco is located at one end of the Sacred Valley, Machu Picchu is at the other.
-It’s a distance of 70km between the two.
+Cusco is located at one end of the Sacred Valley, and Machu Picchu is at the other.
+It’s a distance of 70 kilometres between the two.